-Experiences from tender processes show that some major problems occur over and over again.
+Experience from tender processes show that some major problems occur over and over.
 This guide can help you avoid the following dangers:

 - a.
-The requirements are on the wrong demand level.
-They may be so solutionfocused that only a single supplier can meet them.
-Or they may be so businessfocused that the supplier cannot take responsibility for them. - b.
+The requirements are on a wrong level.
+They may be so solution-focused that only a single supplier can meet them.
+Or they may be so business-focused that the supplier cannot take responsibility for them. - b.
 The requirements are too imprecise to verify.
 You cannot test whether they are met.
 Or they may be so open-ended that you cannot compare the supplier's proposals. - c.
 The requirements don't cover the important demands.
-Even if the requirements are met, the user needs and business goals are not met. - d.
-The major risks appear too late.
+Even if the requirements are met, the user demands and business goals are not covered. - d.
+The major risks appear too late in the project.
 Often much of the functionality is delivered early and the customer deploys part of the system.
-The hard parts are post-poned.
+The hard parts are postponed.
 Eventually it turns out that the supplier cannot deliver the hard parts, but due to time pressure, the customer ends up accepting the unsatisfactory system anyway.